branner-non-code/notes/README.md

  1. Ought also to be searching for individual words in pages.

 ## New this version
  1. JS revised after GitHub changes made `searchPage.html` non-functional in 2014 Spring.
+Errors fixed and IIFE and main loop added.
- 1. Link revised from original [http://htmlpreview.github.io/?](http://htmlpreview.github.io/?) form, now non-working.
+ 1. Link revised from original [http://htmlpreview.github.io/?](http://htmlpreview.github.io/?) form, which no longer works.
  1. Now works on Chrome.

 ## Previous versions